ptanga/stellar-occult/README.md

  ## 3. MagnitudeToExposure

   The aim of this function is to give an equivalent of exposure for magnitude given, in a way that the relation between magnitude and exposure is the same for every star (no matter the magnitude).
+  The current form is very simple and may require accurate tuning and a more complex calibration (for example, by adjusting the gain), depending on the telescope that is used.

 # IV/ Terminating the program